microsoft/vscode-textmate/README.md

 # VSCode TextMate

 An interpreter for grammar files as defined by TextMate.
 Supports loading grammar files from JSON or PLIST format.
-Grammar injection is currently not supported.
+Cross - grammar injections are currently not supported.

 ## Installing